Distributed Maintenance of Anytime Available Spanning Trees in Dynamic Networks: Introduction

 \section{Introduction}

 Spanning trees are essential components in communication networks.
-The availability of such structures simplifies a large number of tasks, among which broadcasting, multicasting, electing, or naming.
-The computation of spanning trees is therefore a classic problem in distributed computing.
-From a distributed point of view, constructing a spanning tree implies the collaboration of neighboring nodes to establish relations among some of their common links so that the collection of these links forms a tree that connects them all.
-In static networks, there is generally a distinction between the construction of a tree and its effective use, both taking place at a different time.
+The availability of such structures simplifies a large number of tasks, among which broadcasting, routing, or termination detection.
+From the standpoint of distributed computing, constructing a spanning tree implies the collaboration of neighboring nodes in order to establish selective relationships that inter-connect the whole network without cycle.

-Considering spanning trees in truly dynamic networks is slightly different.
-Indeed, because links are frequently made unavailable, the construction of the tree may not be durably achievable and rather be considered as a continuously running process.
-Moreover, in some kinds of emerging networks, such as \emph{Delay-Tolerant Networks}~\cite{Kevin-Fall}, the constant end-to-end connectivity of the network cannot be assumed, and the possibility of a single spanning tree covering it may not even exist.
-It appears however that most of the works in this domain considered the approach of adaptating static network algorithms to the dynamic context, still assuming that constructing a single tree can be achieved during some topologically stable periods.